Lebski/Claude-Code-Controller/README.md

 # ClaudeController 🎮

 Transform your PS5 DualSense controller into a powerful navigation and command tool for Claude Code.
-Navigate, execute commands, and switch between profiles with gamepad precision.
+Navigate and execute commands with gamepad precision.

 ![ClaudeController Logo](ClaudeCodev2/Assets.xcassets/logo.imageset/logo.png)